Saturday, July 21, 2007

 What does support consist of?

-During proceedings in court for legal separation or annulment of marriage, how will support be provided for?
+During proceedings in court for legal separation, annulment of voidable marriage or declaration of nullity, how will support be provided for?

 How much is the amount of support to be granted?